King's RepositoryのロゴKing's Repository

 [edit | edit source]

-With 4.
-Ngf3, White keeps the tension in the center for a little bit longer, and defends the d4 pawn.
-This often transposes to positions in the 4. exd5 lines, though a few independent lines do exist.
+4. Ngf3, White keeps the central tension and defends the d4 pawn with the knight.
+This often transposes to positions in the 4. exd5 lines, though a few independent lines exist.

-4...Nc6 is the second most played move, and the moved that players who take back with the pawn after 4. exd5 usually play.
-White usually transposes to the Main line by playing 5. exd5, with black almost always responding with 5...exd5.
+4...Nc6 is the second most played move, and the move that players who take back with the pawn after 4. exd5 usually play.
+Now White can play 5. exd5 and answer 5...Qxd5 with 6.
+Bc4.
+Play usually transposes to the main line with 5...exd5.

-4...Nf6 is the third most played move, and can transpose to the Closed Tarrasch after 5. e5, though White also has the option to remain in the Open Tarrasch with 5. exd5.
+4...Nf6 is the third most played move.
+White can transpose to the Closed Tarrasch after 5. e5, or keep an open position with 5. exd5.

 Theory table